How Working in Bed Affects Your Productivity

 The occasional duvet day is a welcome break from a humdrum week of working 9-5.
-But what happens when your work is based in your bedroom and the line between sleep and slog becomes blurred?
+But what happens when your work is based in your bedroom and the line between sleep and slumber becomes blurred?

 A recent study by Ascenti looked into the nation’s working from home habits during lockdown.
 According to the findings, only 27% of the UK workforce had ever worked from home before this pandemic.
 Even more surprisingly, people are now more likely to work from their bed rather than a desk, with 56% of UK workers doing this.
 The only more popular place is the sofa.

 Working and studying from bed may have its benefits.
 For example, if you’re quarantined in a busy household, your bedroom can provide some much-needed solitude and space to focus.
 It may also ease any anxieties by working from a place you associate with relaxation.

 However, working from bed can also come with a number of disadvantages, mainly a decrease in productivity, a lack of sleep come bedtime, and even physical implications if carried out for long periods of time.

-As mentioned, while there are occasions where working from bed, it’s not really recommended.
+As mentioned, while there are occasions where working from bed is OK, it’s not really recommended.
 Here, we look at some reason you should avoid working from bed:

 If possible, it’s important to separate sleep and work environments.
 Blurring the two can confuse your brain come bedtime, making it more difficult to sleep.
 Doctor and medical advisor at Supplements 101 Lina Velikova adds: